Copywriting Mistake #1:

 to read, use a light color that blends into the

-an entire site of light-colored type on a
+an entire site of light-colored type

-okay, but when every webpage is composed of
+is okay, but when every webpage is composed of

 reverse text you're pressing your luck with your